Get exclusive member benefits & effect social change. Join Today

 Carpal tunnel release surgery is not for everyone.
 In fact, some people are able to treat their carpal tunnel symptoms with nonsurgical methods.
 You can take over-the-counter anti-inflammatory drugs, such as ibuprofen or aspirin, or prescription pain medications.
 Doctors may recommend a steroid injection and inject medication directly into your arm or hand.

 Repetitive activities, such as typing, can also trigger or worsen carpal tunnel syndrome.
 Taking frequent breaks and resting your hands can reduce symptoms and alleviate the need for a surgical procedure.

-Tell your doctor about all medicines and supplements you’re taking.
+Tell your doctor about all the medicines and supplements you’re currently taking.
 Your doctor may instruct you to stop taking some of your medications (aspirin, ibuprofen, and blood thinners) one week before your scheduled surgery.
 Tell your doctor if you’re experiencing any illnesses, such as cold, fever, or virus before surgery.
 Have someone drive you to the hospital and arrange for a ride back home.
 Do not eat for six to 12 hours before carpal tunnel release surgery.